-While parrots are omnivores, some species occasionally eat live prey.
-This includes insects such as mealworms, caterpillars, grasshoppers, snails, and termites.
-However, kea parrots sometimes eat newborn chicks and eggs.
-They’ve even been known to eat the fat off live sheep.
+While parrots are omnivores, some species eat live prey, such as mealworms, caterpillars, grasshoppers, snails, and termites.
+However, kea parrots sometimes eat newborn chicks, eggs, and the fat of live sheep.

 What Do Parrots Prey On?